Essentials of a Good Test Case

 - Verify each action performed during the test case

-Good test cases are concise, targeted and easy to execute and maintain.
+Good test cases are concise, targeted, and easy to execute and maintain.
 They make the testing process more effective by saving time and effort.
-Here are the top 10 best practices to follow while creating test cases.
+Here are the top 10 best practices to follow when creating test cases:

-- Plan out your tags for use in creating Orchestrations, for example tags such as "Regression", "Smoke", "Integration"
+Plan out your tags for use in creating Orchestrations; for example, use tags such as 'Regression,' 'Smoke' and 'Integration'

-- Make regression test cases small and specific.
-This gives you faster feedback since the test takes less time to execute, as well as being clearer when there is a defect in the application.
+Keep regression test cases small and specific, this provides faster feedback since the tests take less time to execute and are clearer when defects occur in the application

-- Functionize has a great feature that lets you update similar steps across test cases, don't worry about over engineering tests with reusable steps (Page Objects) until after you've created the test.
+Functionize has a great feature that allows you to update similar steps across test cases, don't worry about over-engineering tests with reusable steps (Page Objects) until after you've created the test

-- Don't assert large areas of the website, verify each section individually.
-For example, instead of asserting the content of a div that contains an entire menu, verify each menu item individually.
-This helps our ML engine better 'self-heal', and it lets you identify changes in the menu immediately when there is a change or defect.
+Avoid asserting large areas of the website; instead, verify each section individually - for example, instead of asserting the content of a 'div' that contains an entire menu, verify each menu item individually as this helps our ML engine better 'self-heal,' and it allows you to identify changes in the menu immediately when there is a change or defect

-- Don't forget about instructions when you're using Architect.
-You have the option to add instructions, in addition to the actions recorded, to the test.
-This helps you plan, structure, and organize your test.
-For example, you may create an instruction called "Create Account" and then step through the account creation process.
-It's easy to convert the entire instruction into a reusable Page Object if you create these as you go.
+Don't forget about instructions when using Architect, you have the option to add instructions in addition to the recorded actions in the test - this helps you plan, structure, and organize your test, for example, you can create an instruction called "Create Account" and then step through the account creation process - it is easy to convert the entire instruction into a reusable Page Object if you create them as you go

-- If you are using NLP to create test cases, or are importing test cases, treat the steps like you are writing them for a machine.
-Keep the instructions very simple and single-purposed.
+Treat test steps as if you are writing them for a machine, keep the instructions very simple and single-purposed

-- Verify "Search" text appears on the button next to the text "Cancel"
+- Verify that the text Search appears on the button next to the text 'Cancel'